pokt-network/poktroll/.github/ISSUE_TEMPLATE/issue.md

 <!-- DELETE THIS COMMENT BLOCK
   Provide a list of goals (not tasks) driving this issue.
-  These should not be actionable but provide guidance on the overarching goals we're aiming to achieve.
+  These should not be actionable but guide the overarching goals we're aiming to achieve.
 -->

 - Goal #1